 This page is a small gathering together of info and pictures relating to AC80/100s with black panels, some of it repeated on this page.

-Perhaps the main question arising is whether every amp in the serial number range in view (from around 230 (?) to 310) had a black panel.
-It is certainly possible, but there is no evidence, at present, to make a positive judgement one way or the other - ie. if serial number 306 has a black panel (see below), does that mean that serial number 305 necessarily did too?
+Perhaps the main question arising is whether every amp in the serial number range in view (from around 230 to 310) had a black panel.
+It certainly seems likely from the spread of survivals registered below.

 A number of changes evidently accompanied the move to black panels: